This post may contain affiliate links.

 3. Keratin Complex Smoothing Therapy Keratin Color Care Shampoo

 This keratin shampoo was created to clean gently while imparting protection specifically for color-treated hair.
 Not only does the formula cater to color-treated hair, but also to keratin-treated hair, extending the lifetime of the hairstyle.
 The formula uses soy and wheat proteins along with keratin to help hair be smooth and shiny.
-You can buy a bottle at Ulta Beauty.
+You can buy a bottle at Ulta Beauty, or Amazon.

 4. AG Hair Keratin Repair Refuel Sulfate-Free Strengthening Shampoo